workingDog/scalaPSL/README.md

 may be registered for a particular top-level domain (the policies differ with each registry), the only method is to create a list.
 This is the aim of the Public Suffix List.

-This Scala library presents a simple API to use the Public Suffix List.
+This Scala library (**scalaspl**) presents a simple API to use the Public Suffix List.
 This Scala library is a basic conversion of the [Java code of reference 2] (https://github.com/whois-server-list/public-suffix-list)

 ## Documentation

 The Public Suffix List is a list of simple rules for all known public suffixes, see [documentation](https://publicsuffix.org/)

+## Installation

+Add the following dependency to build.sbt:

+    libraryDependencies += "com.github.workingDog" %% "scalaspl" % "1.0"

+To compile and generate a jar file from source:

+    sbt package

+The jar file (scalaspl_2.11-1.0.jar) will be in the "./target/scala-2.11" directory.

 ## References